c4benni/trapFocus/README.md

 ## Usage

-> a proper keyboard event only with e.target should be used to trap focus.
+> A proper keyboard event only with `e.currentTarget` should be used to trap focus.

 **_Vue project_**